Utah GED Requirements

-- You cannot be enrolled in an accredited high school or be a high school graduate.
+- Enrolled: You cannot be enrolled in an accredited high school or be a high school graduate.

 - Score: 145 (minimum) in each subject

-After you pass the test, the State of Utah will award you a GED certificate that will show you have achieved the same level of knowledge as a high school graduate.
+- Diploma: After you pass the test, the State of Utah will award you a GED certificate that will show you have achieved the same level of knowledge as a high school graduate.